 Checks will be distributed on the 15th and 30th of each month.
 If these days occur on a weekend or holiday, the checks will be distributed on the last work day before the designated pay day.

-At the close of the school year, employees who have completed all responsibilities and duties will be paid their remaining salary on June 30th.

 Payroll Deduction

 The Board shall approve all payroll deductions as specified by specified by KRS 161.158 and Board policy 03.2211.